 If you must drive in Colombia, you can do so with an International driving licence or the national licences of your own country together with your passport.
 However, the minute you move to a Residence Visa, you will have to get a local driving licence.
 Licensing involves driving, written and health tests.

-Only in India, are there some cities where driving is more difficult; but that is a different story all together.
+Only in India, are there some cities where driving is more difficult; but that is a different story altogether.
 Here, Colombians believe they are the best drivers in the world.
 They will proudly tell you, “If you can drive in Bogotá, you can drive anywhere in the world!”

-While not being a very safe country to drive in, there is much to be seen in this lovely Andean part of South America.
+While not a very safe country to drive in, there is much to be seen in this lovely Andean part of South America.
+Click on this link to read about my recommended itinerary for Bogota or here for my post on a day trip to Zipaquirá.
 All sites within the City can be handled with taxis.
 Some of it, especially an out-of-town trip is only possible with a car or an organised tour.
 To visit neighbouring cities, one could organise the trip through the hotel reception, with a friend if you have one with Bogotá, or with a reliable taxi service that has fixed rates for such trips.
 Welcome to Colombia!

 Driving in Bogotá – FAQs